 Preditors & Editors, Inc., is a non-profit corporation.
 Your donations to keep P&E running are most appreciated.

-P&E recommends that writers research any workshop location to verify its background before conducting any business.
+Note: click here for tips applicable to all categories on how to avoid scams P&E recommends that writers research any workshop location to verify its background before conducting any business.
 Abroad Writers' Conference: Features international workshops and conferences.

 Basement Writing Workshop: "Online creative writing classes in fiction, memoir, poetry, comedy, genre, journalism and more.
 Their online classrooms allow you to take writing classes from anywhere and at any time."
 Cafe Doom Critique Group: A writers' workshop.

 "1st Prize: Free tuition and 9 nights accommodations in Florence, Italy to attend the Creativity Workshop July 13 - 22, 2007.
 (Airfare is not included).